MITSUBISHI ECLIPSE: 1990-2012

 Although the two vehicle platforms are distinct, both are driver-centric.
 Many features that made the Eclipse a success — from the ergonomically-designed cabin to the turbo engine — were fined tuned and live on in its namesake.

 The GSX’s all-wheel-drive technology continues in the Eclipse Cross with a new version of Super All-Wheel Control (S-AWC).
 And much like the Mitsubishi Eclipse GS-T and GSX, the Eclipse Cross is equipped with a turbocharged engine that encourages weight savings.
-The feature has been adjusted to promote better mileage results.

-While the coupes’ Sportronic® transmission is not akin to the Eclipse Cross’ CVT, it did inspire Mitsubishi to add paddle shifters2 to the Eclipse Cross’ steering column, giving the crossover a sportier feel.
+While the coupes’ Sportronic® transmission is not akin to the Eclipse Cross’ CVT, it did inspire Mitsubishi to add paddle shifters to the Eclipse Cross’ steering column, giving the crossover a sportier feel.
 In addition to the available paddle shifters, the 8-step sport mode lets drivers shift manually for maximum control.

-2 Availableon Eclipse Cross SEL model.
+² Available on Eclipse Cross SEL model.

 ³ In the permanent Design Collection of The Chicago Athenaeum: Museum of Architecture and Design.